 Biogas Project in Tanzania

-In rural Tanzania 30 million people (80% of the population) cook over an open fire, requiring wood or charcoal as fuel.
+In the non-urban areas of Tanzania, 80% of the population cooks over an open fire and is therefore dependent on wood or charcoal as a fuel for cooking.
 This figure translates to approximately 30 million people.
 Cooking over an open fire is inefficient and causes several issues including deforestation, smoke in the house and health issues.
 Tanzanian women often need to travel great distances to collect wood, an already scarce commodity.
-This poses a threat to their safety and impacts on their physical wellbeing as they carry wood on their backs for hours at a time.
+This posses a threat to their safety and impacts on their physical wellbeing as they carry wood on their backs for hours at a time.

 Hivos, in partnership with SNV Netherlands, introduced bio-digesters to Africa several years ago with the ‘Africa Biogas Partnership Programme’ (ABPP).
-The project uses the expertise gained from bio-digester projects in Asia to stimulate the transition to biogas as a clean energy alterantive to charcoal and wood.
+The project uses the expertise gained from the bio-digester projects in Asia to assist Africa in beginning the transition to clean energy.
 The project stimulates the transition from cooking over an open fire using charcoal and wood, to the use of biogas as a non-harmful alternative.
-After being introduced in Kenya, Uganda and Ethiopia, the programme has now been started in Tanzania, where rural farmers generally have a small amount of livestock in addition to their agricultural holding.
-While cooking over an open fire is strongly embedded in the culture and family life of Tanzanians, the local campaign educated communities on the benefits of biogas in order to make the switch to this cleaner, more efficient alternative
+After being introduced in Kenya, Uganda and Ethiopia, the programme has now also started in Tanzania, where rural farmers generally have a small amount of livestock in addition to their agricultural holding.
+Even though it seems simple, the transition from cooking over an open fire to cooking with can be a big step.
+Not only is there the investment in the bio-digester, but cooking over an open fire is strongly embedded in the culture and family life of Tanzanians.
+By using local campaigns that educate the community on the benefits of biogas as apposed to open fire cooking, the project is now gaining grounds in Tanzania.

 The biogas technology provides farming families with clean fuel for cooking.
-The bio-digester also produces fertile organic slurry (a bi-product) that can be used as fertiliser on the farm.
+The bio-digester also produces fertile, organic remains (“slurry”) that can be used as fertilizer on the farm.
 The digesters offer the duel benefit of saving on fuel costs and reducing the workload of collecting firewood.
-In addition, biogas is a replacement for the use of scarce firewood, reducing deforestation.
+In addition, biogas is a replacement for the use of increasingly scarce firewood and ultimately reduces deforestation.
 The gas can also be used for lighting.
 Many families in Tanzania use kerosene lanterns for light, or face having no light in the evenings.

-More than 12,000 families in Tanzania use biogas produced from cattle manure, which has shown positive results in terms of reducing deforestation as families no longer rely on wood to fuel fires.
-There has also been a reduction on the use of charcoal, kerosene and fossil fuel-based fertilisers due to the introduction of more environmentally friendly cooking means.
-The money saved by households that have adapted to this technology allows families to invest in education, food and agricultural activities on their own farms.
+More than 12,000 families in Tanzania use biogas produced from cattle manure, which has shown positive results from the reduction in deforestation as families no longer rely on wood to fuel fires.
+There has also been a reduction on the use of charcoal, kerosene and artificial fertilizer due to the introduction of more environmentally friendly cooking means.
+The money saved by households that have adapted to this technology allows families to invest in other commodities like education, food and agricultural activities on their own farms.